ncatlab/nlab-content/pages/1/5/6/0/651/content.md

 The discrete case is similar.
 =--

-Earlier we introduced the notion of a _Hausdorff_ Fr&#246;licher space.
+Earlier we introduced the notion of a _Hausdorff_ Fr&ouml;licher space.
 Technically, we ought to have called that _functionally Hausdorff_ as it used the smooth functions in its definition.

 +-- {: mynumdef #DefFroHausdorff}
 ###### Definition
-A Fr&#246;licher space is said to be _functionally Hausdorff_ if the smooth functions separate points.
+A Fr&ouml;licher space is said to be _functionally Hausdorff_ if the smooth functions separate points.

-A Fr&#246;licher space is said to be _curvaceously Hausdorff_ if the only smooth curves with finite image are constant.
+A Fr&ouml;licher space is said to be _curvaceously Hausdorff_ if the only smooth curves with finite image are constant.
 =--

 However, the distinction is not important as the following lemma shows.